AGhost-7/pogostick/docs/features.md

 ```

 ### Implicit Parameters
-Implicit parameters in Pogostick are inspired by [Scala][1] implicit
+Implicit parameters in Pogostick are inspired by Scala implicit parameters.
-parameters.
-These were implemented to make it possible to pass authentication
+These were implemented to make it possible to pass authentication tokens and
-tokens and such into remote procedures without having to specify them every
+such into remote procedures without having to specify them every time.
+So,
-time.
-So here's an example:
+here's an example:

 Server:
 ```javascript